Kim Kardashian reveals her son was diagnosed with vitiligo

 Editor

-Kim Kardashian has revealed that her and ex Kanye West’s son was diagnosed with a skin condition, vitiligo.
+Kim Kardashian has revealed that her and ex-husband Kanye West’s son was diagnosed with a skin condition called vitiligo.

 The mother of four shared that her son has vitiligo during a recent episode on Dr Thaïs Aliabadi and Mary Alice Haney’s SHE MD podcast, where Kardashian discussed her experiences with psoriasis.
 According to the Mayo Clinic, vitiligo is an autoimmune disease “that causes loss of skin color in patches,” with “discolored areas usually getting bigger with time.”

-When describing her symptoms of psoriasis, during her appearance on SHE MD, she then shared that one of her children also has a skin condition.
+When describing her symptoms of psoriasis during her appearance on SHE MD, she shared that one of her children also has a skin condition.

 “It came from my mom, it went to me, figuring out where did she get it.
 And, you know, I’ve passed it on in a different form to my son, who had vitiligo,” she said.
 “Very mildly.”

-While she didn’t specify which of her children have vitiligo, Kardashian and West share two sons – Saint West, eight, and Psalm West, four – and two daughters, North West, 10, and Chicago West, six.
+While she didn’t specify which of her children have vitiligo, Kardashian and West share two sons – Saint, eight, and Psalm, four – and two daughters, North, 10, and Chicago, six.

 However, the Skims founder noted that her son’s condition is “under control,” before sharing how she’s learned more about vitiligo over time.